Chi Haotian

 Chi Haotian (迟浩田 (遲浩田, Chí Hàotián); born 9 July 1929), also spelled as Chih Hao-tien, is a retired general of the Chinese People's Liberation Army.
 He served as Minister of National Defense from 1993 to 2003.

 Early life

 Chi was born 9 July 1929, in a poor mountain village in Zhaoyuan, Shandong, Republic of China.
 His family was, large with eleven siblings, four of whom died young.
 Yet even in such circumstances, when Chi was seven, his mother made up her mind and insisted on sending him to school.
 She hoped her son would acquire learning and become a teacher when he grew up.
-The good times did not last: in 1941 the Imperial Japanese Army carried out a large-scale pacification campaign in the Jiaodong region, committing arson, murder, rape, and looting in Chi's hometown.
-After this experience, his mother decided to send her third son, Chi Haotian, to join the army as well.
+In 1941, during the Second Sino-Japanese War, the Imperial Japanese Army carried out a large-scale pacification campaign in the Jiaodong region, committing arson, murder, rape and looting in Chi's hometown.
+After this experience, his mother decided to send Chi to join the army as well.